ubc-library-rc/intro-shell/content/02-navigating-the-file-system.md

 The command also works on native Linux systems and opens the default file manager.
 However, it does not work on WSL, as you do not have access to an extra graphical user interface.

 In a Unix filesystem, the **root directory** is referred by a single slash character, `/`.
-Inside this directory, there are several important directories: `bin` contains built-in programs, `data` contains miscellaneous data, `Users` contains user data, and `tmp` contains temporary files that do not need to stored long-term.
+Inside this directory, there are several important directories: `bin` contains built-in programs, `data` contains miscellaneous data, `Users` contains user data, and `tmp` contains temporary files that do not need to be stored long-term.

 You can find the same structure on WSL, however, the default directory structure is different on Windows and the root directory is `drive:\`.